Sandberg says Facebook allows fake news ads from legit accounts

 “The thing about free expression is when you allow free expression you allow free expression” Sandberg said, noting that “we don’t check what people post” and that she doesn’t think people should want Facebook to.

-The linchpin quote of the interview was when Sandberg said “The question is should devisive, political, or issue ads run … our answer is yes, because when you cut off speech for one person, then you cut off speech for all people.”
+The linchpin quote of the interview was when Sandberg said “The question is should divisive, political, or issue ads run … our answer is yes, because when you cut off speech for one person, then you cut off speech for all people.”

 The perspective maintains Facebook’s neutrality across the political spectrum and absolves it from being the truth police.
 But it also means that it’s knowingly creating a platform where people can misinform each other.